Nuclear Waste Management

 transportation of radioactive wastes

 - Issues of final disposal: site selection, storage concepts,

 Participation in a panel of experts as part of the site selection process for a deep geological repository in Switzerland.
 The second stage of this procedure is currently under way.
 The National Cooperative for the Disposal of Radioactive Waste (Nagra) has proposed two siting regions for further investigation in January 2015.
-The Swiss Federal Council will probably decide 2018 about the proposed sites.
-The Nagra proposals are currently (2016/17) subject of controversial discussion.
-H. Hirsch was lead author of an expert statement on this topic.
+The Swiss Federal Council will probably decide on the proposed sites at the end of 2018s.
+H. Hirsch was lead author of expert statements on the second stage.